How chargeback can protect you

 What should I do if my chargeback claim is rejected?

 If your chargeback request is rejected, you can complain to your debit or credit card provider.
 They should look into your complaint and respond within eight weeks.
 If they don’t respond or you are unhappy with the response you can take your case to the Financial Ombudsman Service, which will investigate.
-The Ombudsman is independent - it may or may not overturn the decision.
-You have six months from your card issuer’s final response to take your case to the Ombudsman.

 Because the chargeback scheme is voluntary and not legally binding you cannot take your card provider to court.